 In February I held bonds in our registered accounts as per the Dual Momentum signal.
 I am currently holding both short-term and long-term bond ETFs.

 In January, we finished the month with a total of $753,641 in our investment accounts.
 If you recall, we had a small gain of about +0.16 percent that month.

 In February, we generated a negative monthly investment return of -2.86 percent on our portfolio.
 I added some money to RRSPs and our non-registered account.

 I hope through sharing our real numbers you will be inspired to start saving and investing young—it pays!

 The Current Numbers

-Here are our current Investment Assets as of the last trading day in March.
-We invest in TFSAs, RRSPs, and a joint margin Account.
-We use a trend investing strategy to determine what we buy and when we sell our ETF positions.
+Here are our current Investment Assets as of the last trading day in February.
+We invest in TFSAs, RRSPs, and a non-registered joint margin account.

 January 1 of the current year is in brackets to help illustrate the change during the current year.
 Net Worth Change reflects the total increase/decrease of this past month including new contributions.